 Let your child know that they are safe and that you are in control.

 Know that your child is taking cues from you on how to react to the traumatic event.
-It’s okay for your to be sad or hurt.
+It is ok for you to be sad or hurt.

 But your child needs to know that you are in control and are protecting them.